Updated: Mar 10

 I took a long ride out to the dusty Palomino Valley, NV to visit Michelle Winans-Gomez with "Trinityglen Highland Ponies".
 A friend (thanks Michael Artemis) told me that she was breeding a special type of horse that is quite rare to find.
 So I was all ears and wanted to find out more!
 When I arrived at her 40 acre ranch, Michelle had all of her horses which included four mares and two stallions, groomed and ready to go!

 I was amazed by their beauty and couldn't wait to take their photos and tell everyone that she's got something really special.
 She told me that the Highland Pony originated from the Highlands of Scotland and that they are listed as vulnerable on the endangered species list.
 There are less than 100! on the Northern American Continent, and around 3500 in the world.

 Michelle is a big advocate in promoting and preserving this breed.
 With less than 70 registered stallions world wide, she has two in stud!
 She loves to educate people about this strong, sturdy and compact pony and tells me they love to pull carts, are used for low level hunter/ jumpers and show well in dressage.
 They are great with kids and can carry adults with no problem.

-For more information please visit her website www.trinityglenhighlands.weebly.com and check out her facebook page www.facebook.com/TrinityglenHighlandPonies.
+For more information on this amazingly 'forgotten breed", please visit www.trinityglenhighlands.com and check out their facebook page www.facebook.com/TrinityglenHighlandPonies.